-For decades, insurance was a well-established market, characterized by mature business models and predictable, recurrent revenue streams.
+Insurance companies have been a well-established market for decades, characterized by mature business models and predictable, recurrent revenue streams.
 Growth occurred primarily in the form of new customer acquisition.

 However, as existing players increasingly consolidate their positions and asset-light digital insurance startups enter the market, insurers need to re-evaluate their value propositions to guarantee their future profitability and sustainability.

-Tips on How to Grow an Insurance Agency in 2024
+Tips on How Insurance Companies Can Drive Growth in 2025

-Today, many insurance companies are considering ways to expand and diversify their business from within their traditional core – and beyond.
+Today, many insurance carriers are considering ways to expand and diversify their business from within their traditional core – and beyond.
 Some notable trends sweeping the insurance industry include:

 - Reinventing existing policies and products to introduce more flexibility in terms of coverage, premiums, and payment triggers